ktechlab/ktechlab/icons-kde3/nuvola/readme.txt

 Source code, for this library means:
  - raster png image* .
 The LGPL in some sections obliges you to make the files carry notices.
-With images this is in some cases impossible or hardly usefull.
+With images this is in some cases impossible or hardly useful.
 With this library a notice is placed at a prominent place in the directory containing the elements.
 You may follow this practice.
 The exception in section 6 of the GNU Lesser General Public License covers